 This stage enables business users to quickly search, apply filters and retrieve relevant documents from a contract system.

-Contract lifecycle management process and reporting
+Contract management process and reporting

 Each stage captures user activity logs and the contract metadata and documents are properly indexed for easy retrieval.
 This stage ensures that business users can quickly and efficiently retrieve and mine contract data and produce in-depth reports.